dbos-inc/dbos-docs/docs/typescript/tutorials/custom-event-receiver.md

 2. Query the system database to find the recent checkpoint
 3. Use the checkpoint to find missed source events after the checkpoint
 4. Perform "backfill"; process events from step 3 in sequential order, updating the checkpoint during processing
-5. Once backfill is complete, proceed to processing new events from step the listener in step 1.
-These may be redundant with backfill work, but this is inconsequential as long as the workflow IDs are set.
+5. Once backfill is complete, proceed to processing new events from the listener started in step 1.
+These may be redundant with backfill work, but this is inconsequential; as long as the workflow IDs are set, execution will happen once.

 ## Custom Event Receiver Decorators